Kealanoc/F1-ML-Race-Predictor/functional_spec/functionalspecification.md

 Upon accessing our web application, users will have access to pages and profiles of each driver, team and track in the 2020 season, featuring the most important information and statistics on the current performance and history of each driver and team.
 Users will also be able to see graphs visualising data we've gathered in a way that is easy to understand and approach but also informative.
 One example of this would be a graph showing the correlation between a driver's age and their performance or the psychological impact racing in your home country may have.
 The model will also update itself with new data in real time when new information becomes available after each race and qualifying session in order to predict the upcoming race with the most recent and relevant data.

 Users will also be able to access the results of our primary feature and goal, our predictive machine learning model.
-Our aim is to allow users to select the each race they wish to see the prediction for and be presented with graphs they can interact with showing the predicted outcome of the race and the chances of that prediction.
+Our aim is to allow users to select each race they wish to see the prediction for and be presented with graphs they can interact with showing the predicted outcome of the race and the chances of that prediction.
 The users will also be able to select a specific driver and see the chances of them finishing in each position.
 Accompanying this will be a breakdown and explanation of how the model works in order to help users understand how we came to these conclusions and what data was used to help make the prediction, this will be done with the aim of maintaining transparency with our users and to ensure that the users can trust the information is built on a solid foundation and backed up by real data.